-- Disability we note that reasonable adjustments may need to be made - Gender (including transgender) we recognise that girls and boys, men and women have different needs - Religion and belief we note that reasonable requests in relation to religious observance and practice may need to be made and complied with - Ethnicity and race we note that all have different experiences as a result of our ethnic and racial backgrounds - Age we value the diversity in age of staff, parents and carers - Sexual orientation we respect that individuals have the right to determine their own sexual identity and that they should not experience disadvantage as a result of their preference - Marital status - we recognise that our staff, parents and carers may make their own personal choices in respect of personal relationships and that they should not experience disadvantage as a result of the relationships they have - Pregnancy and maternity we believe that our staff, parents and carers should not experience any unfair disadvantage as a result of pregnancy or having recently given birth
+- Disability we understand that reasonable adjustments may need to be made. - Sex we recognise that girls and boys, men and women have different needs. - Gender reassignment we recognise an individual has the protected characteristic of gender reassignment if they are proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning their sex by changing physiological or other attributes of sex. - Religion and belief we acknowledge that reasonable requests in relation to religious observance and practice may need to be made and complied with. - Ethnicity and race we appreciate that all have different experiences as a result of our ethnic and racial backgrounds. - Age we value the diversity in age of staff, parents and carers. - Sexual orientation we respect that individuals have the right to determine their own sexual identity and that they should not experience disadvantage as a result of their preference. - Marriage and civil partnership we recognise that our staff, parents and carers may make their own personal choices in respect of personal relationships and that they should not experience disadvantage as a result of the relationships they have.

+3. Pregnancy and maternity - we believe that our staff, parents and carers should not experience any unfair disadvantage as a result of pregnancy or having recently given birth

-3. We foster positive attitudes and relationships, and a shared sense of cohesion and belonging
+4. We foster positive attitudes and relationships, and a shared sense of cohesion and belonging